suchjs/vp-suchjs/docs/en/types/string.md

 #### `:string` type description

-`:string` type is one of the most basic types built in suchjs, and it supports the following data attributes:
+`:string` type is one of the most basic built-in types, and it supports the following data attributes:

-- `{min[,max]}` the length attribute is used to set the length of the string.
+- `{min[,max]}` the length `data attribute` is used to set the length of the string.

 ```javascript
 // Set the length to 3 to 5 characters